ShinraMage/Grimoire/StM4H4/07/index.md

         <td>1</td>
     </tr>
     <tr>
-        <td colspan="7">The dagger in ElSkrik's hand is an extension of his will.
+        <td colspan="7">The dagger in Skrik's hand is an extension of his will.
 With each swift movement, it sings a silent song of precision and menace, reminding foes of the deadly dance they've been drawn into.</td>
     </tr>
 </table>